 The ISSO will process any Reduced Course Load Due to Medical that has been endorsed by a US Licensed Physician, however we urge students to use caution when requesting authorization for a medical condition that relates to Pregnancy or Childbirth.
 While a “normal” pregnancy, may present challenges for an F-1 student, it is not clear that the USCIS will view these as “medical conditions” should they decide to review the situation of a student who has received such authorization.

-Students who are participate in a full time CPT which lasts for 11 weeks or more may be eligible for reduced enrollment every other long semester (i.e., students who reduce enrollment due to full time CPT in the fall, can next reduce enrollment due to full time CPT in the following fall).
+Graduate students who are participating in a full time CPT which lasts for 11 weeks or more may be eligible for reduced enrollment every other long semester (i.e., graduate students who reduce enrollment due to full time CPT in the fall, can reduce enrollment due to full time CPT in the following fall).
+Undergraduates must maintain full-time enrollment each long semester.

 Students who are completing their degree requirements in the current term are only required to enroll in the courses needed to complete their studies provided they apply for graduation by Census Day of the graduating term.
 However, if only one course is required, it cannot be a distance education course.